-Contact Hours 4 hours lecture & 2 tutorials per week for semester

-Course Assessment: (50%): two tests and one assignment Examination: 50% (1 x 3-hour examination paper)

-Course description: The detailed contents are as follows: The presentation of financial statements to conform to the requirements of IAS 1; Establishment of a partnership, financial statements, admission and/or retirement of a partner, dissolution, insolvent partner, piecemeal liquidation.
+C3512FF: FINANCIAL ACCOUNTING 1B NQF Level 5 Contact Hours 4 hours lecture & 2 tutorials per week for semester NQF Credits 12 Course Assessment: (50%): two tests and one assignment Examination: 50% (1 x 3-hour examination paper) Course description: The detailed contents are as follows: The presentation of financial statements to conform to the requirement ription: The detailed contents are as follows: The presentation of financial statements to conform to the requirements of IAS 1; Establishment of a partnership, financial statements, admission and/or retirement of a partner, dissolution, insolvent partner, piecemeal liquidation.
 Introduction to close corporations covering - formation, operation, introduction to taxation, deregistration and liquidation, accounting records and financial statements, Introduction to companies - formation, operation, introduction to taxation, share and debenture transactions, accounting records and financial statements, deregistration and liquidation.
 Introduction to the conversions and combinations of various types of enterprises - partnership into a company, partnership into a close corporation, company into a close corporation and vice versa.
 Introduction to the minimum disclosure requirements in accordance with IFRS and Companies Act 28 of 2004.
 Introduction to the preparation and presentation of the statement of cash flows to conform to the requirements of IAS 7.
 Introduction to the analysis and interpretation of financial statements- covering the various methods and techniques used to analyse financial statements.